fragile-software-design/testing-tool/README.md

 This step will evolve over time, but usually running the project will mean executing the command: `yarn run [script]`

-You can see the list of scripts in the `package.json`
+You can see the list of scripts in the `package.json` of each component.